 - All translations connected to the survey(s) will be irreversibly deleted

 If you enable the option of Partial Delete in your Netigate account or survey, there will be a scheduled deletion of survey data with the purpose of removing personal data or personal information about your respondents.

 Partially deleting a survey means that only certain data points will be deleted from a survey.
 All answers, besides open text answers and background data, will be kept.
 A partially deleted survey can still be copied and merged.

-- All respondent contact details will be irreversibly deleted from the survey
+- All respondent contact details will be irreversibly ANONYMIZED from the survey

 - All open text answers will be irreversibly deleted from the survey

-- All background-data connected to the survey will be irreversibly deleted
+- All background-data, except contact details connected to the survey will be irreversibly deleted

 - All survey reports will be affected

 The table shows you which data will be deleted with the respective functions: